Week 41: Matchmaking II

 Matchmaking is a great detachment practice

-Well friends, the unyielding suspense is over.
-Let the thoughts flow forth…
+Well friends, let the thoughts 5-9 flow forth…

 Thought #5: Age comes fast.
 Even the many clients who don’t want children say things like, “Where did my life go?“ or “I feel so sad that I didn’t focus on relationships until my 40s“ or “I didn’t expect to be this old and not have a partner.“ Add the pressure to have kids into the mix, and it becomes all the more sensitive.